truenas/documentation/content/CORE/UIReference/Services/FTPScreen.md

 ---
 title: "FTP Screen"
-description: "Use the FTP screen to configure File Transfer Protocol (FTP) and related service options on your TrueNAS"
+description: "Use the FTP screen to configure File Transfer Protocol (FTP) on your TrueNAS."
 weight: 30
 tags:
 - coreftp
 ---

+File Transfer Protocol is a communication protocol used to transfer data across a computer network.
 Use the **FTP** services screen to configure FTP service settings for your TrueNAS system.

 ![FTPBasicOption](/images/CORE/13.0/FTPBasicOption.png "Services FTP Basic Options")